ky-42/personal-site/README.md

 ### Building Client

-1. Update the `config/config.json` file with the production URLs of your frontend and backend servers, and optionally add your Plausible Analytics information.
+1. Update the `config/config.json` file with the production URLs of your frontend and backend servers, and optionally add your Umami Analytics information.
 2. Navigate to the `client` directory.
 3. Build the client with `yarn build`.